Masfiqun/Tasklodoon/README.md

 # ✨ Tasklodoon - Beautiful Flutter To-Do App

-Taskify is a simple, elegant, and colorful **To-Do list** app built with Flutter.
+Tasklodoon is a simple, elegant, and colorful **To-Do list** app built with Flutter.
 Designed to be lightweight, fast, and visually appealing, it helps you keep track of your daily tasks effortlessly.

 ---